Sarah Hulsey stresses critical thinking skills a competent understanding of art history which allows students to explore and push their limits.

 Professional Title: Adjunct Photography Faculty

-Area of Work and Concentration at Lesley: Book Arts (course in Photography department)
+Area of Work and Concentration at Lesley: Book Arts (course in Photography department) and Letterpress (course in Illustration department)

 Education: MFA in Book Arts/Printmaking, University of the Arts (2013);